 Governmental activities, which normally are supported by special assessments and interest, are reported separately from business-type activities.
-Program revenues include charges for services and grants and contribution.
+Program revenues include charges for services.
 Program revenues are netted with program expenses in the Statement of Activities to present the net cost of each program.

 Amounts paid to acquire capital assets are capitalized as assets, rather than reported as an expenditure.
-Proceeds of long-term debt are recorded as liabilities in the government-wide financial statements, rather than as an other financing source.
+Proceeds of long-term debt are recorded as liabilities in the governmentwide financial statements, rather than as an other financing source.